Diffusion Means in Geometric Spaces: Background

-where $B(M,\varepsilon)$ is the ball of radius $\varepsilon$ around $M$.
-In Section $4$ we show that the diffusion mean estimator is strongly consistent in both sense under the same conditions as the Fr\'echet mean estimator.
-We also show that under corresponing assumptions, diffusion means converge for $t\to 0$ to the Fr'echet means in terms of Ziezold convergence and Bhattacharya-Patrangenaru convergence.
-The former is also called \emph{outer limit}, the latter \emph{one-side Hausdorff limit}, cf. \cite{schotz_strong_2020,evans_strong_2020}.
+where $B(M,\eps)$ is the union of balls of radius $\eps$ around all points in $M$.
+In Section~\ref{sec:asymptotics} we show that the diffusion mean estimator is strongly consistent in both senses under the same conditions as the Fr\'echet mean estimator.
+We also show that under corresponding assumptions, diffusion means converge for $t\to 0$ to the Fr\'echet means in the sense of Ziezold and Bhattacharya-Patrangenaru.
+The former is also called \emph{outer limit}, the latter \emph{one-sided Hausdorff limit}, cf. \citet{schotz_strong_2020,evans_strong_2020}.

-The first generalization of the central limit theorem is the Bhattacharya and Patrangenaru central limit theorem (BP-CLT) \cite{bhattacharya_large_2005} for manifolds.
+The first generalization of the CLT to general manifolds was achieved by Bhattacharya and Patrangenaru (BP-CLT) \citet{bhattacharya_large_2005}.
 The BP-CLT establishes sufficient conditions for the Fr\'echet estimator to share the asymptotic behavior of the Euclidean average.
 However, the Fr\'echet mean estimator does not always exhibit this asymptotic behavior.
-It was first discovered for certain distributions on the circle \cite{hotz_intrinsic_2015}, that the estimator converged at a rate $n^\alpha$ for $\alpha <1/2$ to a non-normal distribution.
-In order to theoretically account for this newly discovered behavior, the definition of smeariness for estimators on manifolds and the Generalized Central Limit Theorem was formulated \cite{eltzner_smeary_2018}.
-The theorem does not only generalize to means of general loss functions $\E[\rho(y,X)^2]$, but it also allows for general convergence rates $n^\alpha$ and different limiting distribution.
+It was first discovered for certain distributions on the circle \citet{hotz_intrinsic_2015}, that the estimator converged at a rate $n^{-\alpha}$ for $\alpha <1/2$ to a non-normal distribution.
+In order to theoretically account for this behavior, the definition of smeariness for estimators on manifolds and a generalized CLT was formulated by \citet{eltzner_smeary_2018}.
+The theorem does not only generalize to means of general loss functions $\E[\rho(y,X)]$, but also allows for general convergence rates $n^{-\alpha}$ and different limiting distribution.

-A sequence of random variables $y_n\overset{\bP}{\to} y$ on a Riemannian manifold is said to be $k$-smeary if the sequence of random real valued vectors $n^{\frac{1}{2(k+1)}}\log_{y}(y_n)$ converges to a non-deterministic random vector in $\R^m$, see \cite{eltzner_smeary_2018} for more detail.
-When $k=0$, the convergence rate coincide with the usual rate $\sqrt{n}$ of the Euclidean average.
+A sequence of random variables $y_n\overset{\bP}{\to} y$ on a Riemannian manifold is said to be $k$-smeary if the sequence of random real valued vectors $n^{\frac{1}{2(k+1)}}\log_{y}(y_n)$ converges to a non-deterministic random vector in $\R^m$, see \citet{eltzner_smeary_2018} for more detail.
+When $k=0$, the convergence rate coincides with the usual rate $\sqrt{n}$ of the Euclidean average.